bb-io/docs/src/content/docs/apps/Webflow.mdx

 ### Collections

 - **Get collection** gets details of a specific collection.
+- **Search collections** searches all collections for a specific site.
 - **Create collection** creates a new collection.
 - **Delete collection** deletes a specific collection.